persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-06-10-asp-net-8-mvc-authentication.md

 ---

-ASP.NET Core MVC Web App with Individual Accounts using .NET 8 - A Starter
+ASP.NET Core Identity MVC Web App serving as a Membership System using .NET 8 - A Starter

 Traditional webhosting is used for this Application